Editions

 As above, a RichieSSO URL which allows the user to enter the issue archive is returned.

-Error codes are as above, except that status 404 signifies that issue archives are not configured on your Richie Editions server.
+Error codes are as above, except that status 404 signifies that issue archives are not configured on your Richie Editions service.

 Issue archive logout